newtfire/voynichTEI/README.md

    * ![img/evafontoxygen4.png](img/evafontoxygen4.png)
 1. Look up `Document Type Association` and double click `TEI P5` under `Document Type`.
 Make sure it is enabled as well
    * ![img/evafontoxygen5.png](img/evafontoxygen5.png)
 1. This step creates a new document type.
 Name it whatever you want.
+Go to the Author Tab.
 Then, go to the plus sign and click it
    * ![img/evafontoxygen6.png](img/evafontoxygen6.png)
 1. Look for the `evaFontCSS.css` file in your documents.
 Title it whatever you'd like.
 Then click `OK`
    * ![img/evafontoxygen7.png](img/evafontoxygen7.png)